 Item Due Date 1.
-Discharge Monitoring Reports (DMR) DMRs are due monthly and must be postmarked on or before the 20 th day of the month.
-2. Quality Assurance Plan (QAP) The permittee must submit the QAP to EPA for review and approval, and to the Colville Tribes for review, within 180 days after the effective date of the final permit (see II.A.).
+Discharge Monitoring Reports (DMR) DMRs are due monthly and must be postmarked on or before the 20^{th} day of the month.
+2. Quality Assurance Plan (QAP) The permittee must submit the QAP to EPA for review and approval, and to the Colville Tribes for review, within 180 days after the permit effective date (see II.A.).
 The Plan must be kept on site and made available to EPA, the Colville Tribes, and Ecology upon request.
-3. Best Management Practices (BMP) Plan The permittee must submit the BMP Plan to EPA for review and approval, and to the Colville Tribes for review, within 180 days after the effective date of the final permit (see II.B.).
+3. Best Management Practices (BMP) Plan The permittee must submit the BMP Plan to EPA for review and approval, and to the Colville Tribes for review, within 180 days after the permit effective date (see II.B.).
 The Plan must be kept on site and made available to EPA, the Colville Tribes, and Ecology upon request.
 4. BMP Annual Report The permittee must submit a BMP Annual Report to EPA and the Colville Tribes by February 28 following the first full calendar year of permit coverage, and annually thereafter (see II.B.).
 The BMP Annual Reports must be kept on site and made available to EPA, the Colville Tribes, and Ecology upon request.
 5. Environmentally Acceptable Lubricants (EAL) Annual Report The permittee must submit the initial EAL Annual Report to EPA and Ecology for review and approval, and to the Colville Tribes for review, by February 28 following the first full calendar year of permit coverage (see II.C.).
 The permittee must submit subsequent EAL Annual Reports to EPA for review and approval, and to the Colville Tribes for review, by February 28 each year.
 The EAL Annual Reports must be kept on site and made available to EPA, the Colville Tribes, and Ecology upon request.
-6. Polychlorinated Biphenyls (PCB) Management Plan The permittee must submit the PCB Management Plan to EPA and Ecology for review and approval, and to the Colville Tribes for review, within one year of the effective date of the permit (see II.D.).
+6. Polychlorinated Biphenyls (PCB) Management Plan The permittee must submit the PCB Management Plan to EPA and Ecology for review and approval, and to the Colville Tribes for review, within one year after the permit effective date (see II.D.).
 The Plan must be kept on site and made available to EPA, the Colville Tribes and Ecology upon request.